ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/azure.md

 Now we will install [PM2](https://pm2.keymetrics.io/docs/usage/quick-start/) to run Strapi as a service, and using the PM2 ecosystem config file we can define our environment variables.

 ::: tip
-Using the lifecycle file **is not** required and is entirely optional, you can instead define your environment variables via the CLI
+使用 lifecycle file **is not** required and is entirely optional, you can instead define your environment variables via the CLI
 :::

 Using Yarn, we will install PM2 globally, and adjust our `.bashrc` file to allow us to use global Yarn packages: